alexraskin/dynipupdate/README.md

 # dynipupdate
-A python script to check localhost IP address with DYN DNS Arecord.
+A python script to check localhost IP address with DYN DNS Arecord, and then post to slack.